Humidifier FAQ

 The air conditioner is a dehumidifier.

 The temperature range and humidity levels in Kansas and Missouri fluctuate.
 In the summer, we’re trying to take humidity out of the air in the house, and in the winter, we’re trying to put humidity back into the air.
-A properly sized air conditioner will act as a natural humidifier resulting in humidity levels hovering around 50%.
+A properly sized air conditioner will act as a natural humidifier, resulting in humidity levels hovering around 50%.
 Homes with a variable speed or 2-stage air conditioner will reach humidity levels of 40%.
-A variable speed air conditioner removes more humidity as it doesn’t have to run as hard as a single-stage unit.
-A variable speed unit will run at 50% and run longer and pull more humidity out of the air.
+A variable-speed air conditioner removes more humidity as it doesn’t have to run as hard as a single-stage unit.
+A variable speed unit will run at 50% and run longer, pulling more humidity out of the air.
 An Air conditioner can only pull humidity out of the house when running.
 An oversized air conditioner only runs for a few minutes and won’t take the moisture out of the air.